-Increase of Māori and Pacific school leavers at University
+Increase in Māori and Pacific school leavers at University of Auckland

-Initiatives like the UE Success Plan helping Māori and Pacific to thrive.
+Initiatives like the UE Success Plan are helping Māori and Pacific to thrive at school.

-Schools and Community Engagement Associate Director, Liletina Vaka says the University’s steady growth in school-leaver applications is matched by its growing market share – University of Auckland now holds 30.3% of school leavers, up from 26.6% in 2023.
+Schools and Community Engagement associate director, Liletina Vaka, says the University’s steady growth in school-leaver applications is matched by its growing market share – University of Auckland now attracts just over 30 percent of school leavers, up from around 27 percent in 2023.

-In addition to attracting the majority of New Zealand’s Cambridge, IB, and international students, 34.2% of all Māori and Pacific high schoolers who pathway into tertiary study, choose Waipapa Taumata Rau.
+In addition to attracting the majority of New Zealand’s Cambridge, IB and international students, 34 percent of all Māori and Pacific who opt for tertiary study choose Waipapa Taumata Rau.

-“There are a wide range of factors attracting high schoolers to the University – our global ranking, Auckland as a major New Zealand city, diversity, equity, and inclusion; and strong school partnerships.
-Having a shared vision with schools to lift University Entrance (UE) outcomes and ensure equity remains at the heart of every decision” says Vaka.
+“There are a wide range of factors attracting high schoolers to the University of Auckland – our global ranking, Auckland as a major New Zealand city, diversity, equity and inclusion; and strong school partnerships.

-Pathway Programme initiatives including STEM Online, Pacific Academy, Maths Challenges and the UE Success Plan are helping to deliver remarkable results.
-Pacific Academy has grown from 50 students in 2022 to over 630 Māori and Pacific learners in 2024 and will expand to six academies serving more than 1,000 students next year.
+Pathway Programme initiatives including STEM Online, Pacific Academy, Maths Challenges and the UE Success Plan, are helping to deliver impressive results.
+Pacific Academy has grown from 50 students in 2022 to more than 630 Māori and Pacific learners in 2024 and will expand to six academies serving more than 1,000 students next year.
+Additionally, the Faculty of Medical and Health Sciences' Pacific Wayfinders has contributed to the growth.

 It’s one thing to get students to university, and another thing to ensure they cross the stage at graduation.